People

 Gianluca Curzi

-Gianluca Curzi, Postdoctoral Researcher
+Gianluca Curzi, Researcher

 My research interests range from proof theory, linear logic, lambda calculus and type theories to computational complexity, coinduction, and probabilistic computation.
 I am now working on the computational strength of cyclic proofs, with special attention to their complexity-theoretic aspects.